 When FileVault is active, your Mac will always ask for an OS X account password to log in to the encrypted Mac files.

-When your Mac user account is set up to automatic login, your Mac automatically log-in to that account without asking to enter the login password.
+When your Mac user account is set up to log in automatically, your Mac automatically logs in to that account without asking you to enter the login password.
 It would make your Mac vulnerable to hacking attempts.

 To disable automatic login, go to: